Earl of Stockton

-Earl of Stockton is a title in the peerage of the United Kingdom.
+Earl of Stockton is a title in the Peerage of the United Kingdom.
 It was created on 24 February 1984 for Harold Macmillan, the former Conservative prime minister (from 1957 to 1963), less than three years before his death in 1986.
-At the same time a courtesy title was conferred for the earl's heir apparent: Viscount Macmillan of Ovenden, of Chelwood Gate in the County of East Sussex and of Stockton-on-Tees in the County of Cleveland.
+At the same time he received a subsidiary title Viscount Macmillan of Ovenden, of Chelwood Gate in the County of East Sussex and of Stockton-on-Tees in the County of Cleveland, also in the Peerage of the United Kingdom.
+The viscountcy is used as a courtesy title by the earl's heir apparent.